Js41637/Steam-PICS-Monitor/README.md

  * "THE BEER-WARE LICENSE" (Revision 42):
  * Js41637 wrote this.
 You can do whatever you want with this stuff.
  * If we meet some day, and you think this stuff is worth it,
- * you can buy me a beer in return.
+ * you can buy me a ICED COFFEE in return.
  * ----------------------------------------------------------------------------
  */
  ```